yegor256/blog/_posts/2017/nov/2017-11-07-five-new-java-features.md

 to `null` by default.
 Also, when a method has to return something, but there is no `return` statement, Java should return `null`.
 This is almost exactly how it works in PHP, Ruby, and many other languages.
-I believe it would be a convenient feature for Java <del>monkeys</del> developers too.
+I believe it would be a convenient feature for Java ~~monkeys~~ developers too.

 We won't need to define so many methods when some of the arguments are optional.
 [Method overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html)